Grahp/Website/pages/Home.md

 I'm [[Open Source|hosting code]] on Codeberg for the time being ([https://codeberg.org/grahp](https://codeberg.org/grahp)).
 I'm too lazy to set up a git server right now.

 All links are probably [[404|permalinks]].
-They're also all internal links unless they start with "https://", so you can click around without fear!
+They're also all [[How to Take Notes|internal links]] unless they start with "https://", so you can click around without fear!